Accessibility navigation

 You are only permitted to have 1 job running at a time for each IP address, so please wait until your previous job completes before submitting further data.
 If you already have a job running then you will be notified and your uploaded files will be deleted.
 Once your job has completed your IP address will be unlocked and you will be able to submit new data.

-If you wish to submit numerous sequences or batch jobs then please contact l.j.mcguffin@reading.ac.uk, with a short description of your project.
+If you have any questions or if you wish to submit numerous sequences or batch jobs then please contact l.j.mcguffin@reading.ac.uk, with a short description of your project.

 Page navigation